wouterpotters/castoredc_api_client/README.md

 2. Open a Python project and import the client
 3. Instantiate the client with your client-ID and client-secret (don't share these!)
 4. Link your study with the study-ID
-5. Use the wrapper functions to start working with your database
+5. Use the wrapper functions to start working with your study.

+For all implemented functions, see: https://data.castoredc.com/api#/

 ```python
 from castoredc_api_client.castoredc_api_client import CastorClient